Time is running out to get one of the highest… and safest… returns in the market on your cash. And if you don’t act soon, the window will close.

 This safe play comes from a little-known corner of the bond market.

 Over the past year, rising interest rates have crushed bond prices.
 That’s because bond prices move inversely to interest rates.

 So with interest rates starting to peak, now’s an opportune time get exposure to the bond market.

 If you play your cards right, you can lock in some of the highest interest rates on bonds in decades… And when rates begin to drop, sell them for potential capital gains.
 (Of course, you can also hold bonds to maturity and recoup your entire principal.)

 If you’re really looking to supercharge the yield on your cash savings, I’ll tell you about a government bond that’s designed to give you an inflation-beating payout.

 That payout moves lower at the end of the month.
-So you have five days to act to lock in the higher rate.
+So you have two weeks to act to lock in the higher rate.

 A Higher Yield Without Higher Risk

 In my April 11 essay, I wrote that investors are barely earning interest with savings in a bank.